-NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders of Colony Credit Real Estate, Inc., a Maryland corporation, or the Company, will be held on Thursday, May 2, 2019, at the above time and address to consider and vote upon the following proposals:
+NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders of Colony Credit Real Estate, Inc., a Maryland corporation, or the Company, will be held on Monday, May 4, 2020, at the above time and address to consider and vote upon the following proposals:

-- 1. Election of Directors: Elect seven directors nominated by the Company's Board of Directors, each to serve until the 2020 annual meeting of stockholders and until his or her successor is duly elected and qualified; - 2.
-Advisory Vote on the Frequency of the Vote on Executive Compensation: To recommend (on a non-binding basis) the frequency of the advisory vote on the compensation of our named executive officers; - 3.
-Ratification of Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and

-4. Other Business: Transact any other business that may properly come before the annual meeting or any postponement or adjournment of the annual meeting.
+- 1. Election of Directors: Elect seven directors nominated by the Company's Board of Directors, each to serve until the 2021 annual meeting of stockholders and until his or her successor is duly elected and qualified; - 2.
+Advisory Vote on Executive Compensation: To approve (on a non-binding basis) the compensation of our named executive officers as of December 31, 2019; - 3.
+Ratification of Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 4.
+Other Business: Transact any other business that may properly come before the annual meeting or any postponement or adjournment of the annual meeting.